Papaflessas: Papaflessas during the Revolution (1821–1825)

 In 1823, Papaflessas was named the Minister of Internal Affairs and the Chief of Police by the government of Prince Alexander Mavrokordato under the name Gregorios Dikaios, the name he had when he was in Filiki Etairia.
 He instituted many reforms, established the mail system and built schools in various towns.
 He created the title of Inspector General for schools and he was the first to establish a political conviction certificate to be given to the friends of the government.
 He took part in many battles against the Turks and he sided with the government when the civil war started in 1824.
-He took part in the campaign in Messinia and the rest of the Peloponnese to suppress the rebels against the Government.
+He took part in the campaign in Messinia and the rest of the Peloponnese to suppress the rebels against the provisional government.
 During the civil war, he was initially on Theodoros Kolokotronis' side, but later switched sides due to his personal ambitions.
+This was not uncommon among the warring Greeks.